NJDHTS/NJDHTS/safe-routes-to-school.md

 ##### ![](/assets/google_map_finished2.png)

-##### Don't stop there, add your own layers too!
+## Step 5 - Don't stop there, add your own layers too!

 How about adding a sidewalk inventory you collect with parents?

-Or, crowdsource some photos from PTA members to identify needed infrastructure improvements?
+Why not crowdsource some photos from PTA members to who know of needed infrastructure improvements?
 Are there "cow paths" to indicate sidewalk desire lines, misaligned intersections, high speed traffic streets for traffic calming, or missing crosswalks/curb cuts in your town?

+You can easily add all this to your interactive Google My Map.
 It's easy to draw new points and lines on the map and upload photos.
 Best of all, the map is interactive and shareable.

-## Step 5 - Enjoy your Interactive SRTS Map!
+## Step 6 - Enjoy your Interactive SRTS Map!

 That's it!
 Present your new custom SRTS crash map to your stakeholders and work with them to identify improvements.